 Cons: This one may take a little longer to set up.

 2. Whitmor Expandable Shoe Rack

-This one features a natural wood frame with chrome metal bars that extend from 25 to 46 inches.
+This option features a natural wood frame with chrome metal bars that extend from 25 to 46 inches long.

 Cons: Shoes without a heel or traction may slip off the bars.

-This rack is crafted from strong, supportive metal that’s durable yet lightweight.
-You can adjust the height of each shelf, or even combine two or more units to create a wider or taller shoe rack.
+You can adjust the height of each shelf on this metal rack, or even combine two or more units to create a larger style.

 Cons: Purchasing more than one unit for stacking purposes can be expensive.

 This three-tier rack should hold up to 12 pairs, with ample space underneath the bottom shelf to store full-sized shoes.

 Pros: Two of these racks an be stacked, or bridged horizontally to expand the width of the unit.
 Made with thickened metal tubes featuring a sturdy power-coated finish.

 Cons: May be too lightweight to hold heavy work boots.